Learn how to deliver great quality writing while working remotely as a freelancer.

 Write towards the appropriate target audience

-Tailor your content to the right audience by following the Voice Profile and assignment instructions.
+Tailor your engaging content to the right audience by following the Voice Profile and assignment instructions.
 Make sure you’re talking the target audience’s language.
-Reach the level of content depth the readers need and use appropriate words and writing style they respond to.
+Reach the level of engaging content depth the readers need and use appropriate words and writing style they respond to.

 Proper formatting makes the content more helpful

 Use subheads to make your post easier to read.
 Try to make your subheads consistent in tone.
 All statement, questions, parallel structures, etc. should be the in the same tone.
 Capitalize only the first word of headings and proper nouns.
 Use an H3 heading style for subheads.

 Choose your perspective and stick with it to produce engaging content

 The most common perspective is third person – which is what you’ll see on the average news site.
 But many blog posts work well in second person, especially if the post focuses on “how-to’s” or “10 tips” or “5 things.”
 First person is rarely used unless you’re writing about a personal experience.

 Use authoritative sources and link to them appropriately within the content

 - Proper linking helps SEO: Include internal/external links, which are not only helpful for your readers but also great for SEO.
 Highlight the text that you want to make into a hyperlink and insert the link.